getyoti/yoti-ruby-sdk/README.md

 To integrate your application with Yoti, your back-end must expose a GET endpoint that Yoti will use to forward tokens.
 The endpoint can be configured in your Yoti Dashboard when you create/update your application.
 It can be found in the Integration section under the Callback URL name.

-The image below shows how your application back-end and Yoti integrate in the context of a Login flow.
+The image below shows how your application back-end and Yoti integrate into the context of a Login flow.
 Yoti SDK carries out for you steps 6, 7, 8 and the profile decryption in step 9.

 ![alt text](login_flow.png "Login flow")

 Yoti also allows you to enable user details verification from your mobile app by means of the Android (TBA) and iOS (TBA) SDKs.
 In that scenario, your Yoti-enabled mobile app is playing both the role of the browser and the Yoti app.
-Your back-end doesn't need to handle these cases in a significantly different way, but you might decide to handle the `User-Agent` header in order to provide different responses for web and mobile clients.
+Your back-end doesn't need to handle these cases in a significantly different way, but you might decide to handle the `User-Agent` header in order to provide different responses for desktop and mobile clients.

 ## References